 Bank of America

 Though the app is primarily notorious for its self-service ATM machines and cardless cash withdrawals, there’s more than that!
 This digital bank has invented its virtual assistant, Erica, to assist customers with step-by-step financial instructions and increase their literacy in this area of knowledge.
 In 2021, its usage rate has already accelerated to 67% with a reach of 17m users.
-However, for those who don’t appreciate the quality of the chatbots and aspire for real communication with the specialist, the feature of banker’s appointment booking is also available.
+However, for those who don’t appreciate the quality of the chatbots and aspire for real communication with the specialist, the banker’s appointment booking features of online banking applications are also available.

 Remember the mention about cardless ATM usage and the NFC system?
-These are the features that are proper for Wells Fargo’s digital wallet for both iOS and Android mobile users.
+These are top mobile banking app features that are proper for Wells Fargo’s digital wallet for both iOS and Android mobile users.
 Using this banking app, customers can uninterruptedly access their accounts and hold sway over their financial operations right from the phone.
-Among the other contemporary peculiarities of the Wells Fargo app, the key ones incorporate Face ID login, the automatic log out after the user’s inactivity, 24/7 anti-fraud protection online purchases and spending limits notifications, convenient credit scores monitoring, customised navigation, and tap to pay function.
+Among the other contemporary peculiarities of the Wells Fargo app, the key ones incorporate Face ID login, the automatic log out after the user’s inactivity, 24/7 anti-fraud protection online purchases and spending limits notifications, convenient credit scores monitoring, customized navigation, and tap to pay function.

 That’s another prominent instance of applying AI into the mobile banking advisor and money management tool.
 In particular, the Chime app gives its customers an opportunity to handle a payday beforehand (2 days earlier), avoid any fees, execute P2P payments, block a card within an app, automatically save money according to the preferred settings and attain specific financial goals.
 Owing to this helpful package of functions, Chime’s users are engaged in the pleasant UX that stirs their retention all over the world.

 Ready to Create a Banking App for Present-Day Users?